Chelsea re-open talks for a new Willian contract as the Blues look at offloading others | Goal.com

 After signing Olivier Giroud from Arsenal in 2018, they broke their one-year contract policy and proceeded to offer David Luiz a two-year deal before selling him to Arsenal for £8 million last summer.

-Indeed, Willian's performances on the pitch have given Chelsea little reason to withdraw from talks as he chases his best goal-scoring season of 13 with his ninth and tenth goals of the season in the defeat to West Ham.
+Indeed, Willian's performances on the pitch have given Chelsea little reason to withdraw from talks as he chases his best goal-scoring season of 13 after netting his ninth and 10th goals of the season in the defeat to West Ham.

-His good run of form comes after Chelsea agreed to a deal to extend his stay at Chelsea until the end of the season , along with Pedro, just hours before the deadline from the Premier League.
+His good run of form comes after Chelsea agreed to a deal to extend his stay at the club until the end of the season , along with Pedro, just hours before the deadline from the Premier League.

 However, Pedro will leave upon the completion of the season with Roma having agreed on a pre-contract for the former Barcelona winger.